jancborchardt/nextcloud-scripts/Nextcloud Windows development environment.md

 - In VirtualBox, go to Settings -> Shared Folders and add that Nextcloud folder http://www.howtogeek.com/187703/how-to-access-folders-on-your-host-machine-from-an-ubuntu-virtual-machine-in-virtualbox/
-	- As manual mount because otherwise there are permission issues: sudo mount -t vboxsf -o uid=$UID,gid=$(id -g) nextcloud /var/www/html/nextcloud (DO ON STARTUP! and maybe for www-data?) (http://www.htpcbeginner.com/mount-virtualbox-shared-folder-on-ubuntu-linux/)
+	- As manual mount because otherwise there are permission issues:
+	`sudo mount -t vboxsf -o uid=$UID,gid=$(id -g) nextcloud /var/www/html/nextcloud` (TODO: do on startup, and maybe for www-data directly?) (http://www.htpcbeginner.com/mount-virtualbox-shared-folder-on-ubuntu-linux/)
-	- create a folder »nextcloud-data« in /var/www: mkdir /var/www/nextcloud-data
+	- create a folder »nextcloud-data« in /var/www: `mkdir /var/www/nextcloud-data`
-	- give the web server user permission: chown www-data:www-data nextcloud-data
+	- give the web server user permission: `chown www-data:www-data nextcloud-data`

 ## (optional) Give a nice address to access the VM

-- Add `192.168.56.101 nextcloud.dev` to the Windows hosts file (or whatever the IP of the virtual machine is, you can find out via the command »ifconfig«) https://askubuntu.com/questions/52147/how-can-i-access-apache-on-virtualbox-guest-from-host
+- Add `192.168.56.101 nextcloud.dev` to the Windows hosts file (or whatever the IP of the virtual machine is, you can find out via the command `ifconfig` in the Ubuntu VM) https://askubuntu.com/questions/52147/how-can-i-access-apache-on-virtualbox-guest-from-host
 - TODO: How to make it HTTPS so Spreed / WebRTC works?